-Finally, the best thing to do in Chinatown Las Vegas.
+Finally, the best thing to do in Chinatown.
 A foodie’s dream come true.
-With over 150+ restaurants, including world-class caliber Raku, Yui, Chubby Cattle, Lamoon and non-Asian eateries such as Sparrow & Wolf, and Partage.
-Watch Xiao Long Bao being made by hand from scratch at ShangHai Taste, then walk to an all-you-can-eat hot pot or a revolving sushi restaurant, culinary wise, Las Vegas Chinatown is second to none.
+With over 150+ restaurants, including world-class caliber Chengdu Taste, Yun Nan Garden, Raku, Yui, Chubby Cattle, Lamoon, and non-Asian eateries such as Sparrow & Wolf, and Partage.
+Watch Xiao Long Bao as it’s made by hand from scratch at ShangHai Taste, then walk to an all-you-can-eat hot pot or a revolving sushi restaurant, culinary wise, Las Vegas Chinatown is second to none.

 Since its beginning, Spring Mountain Rd has been bustling.
 Local industry folks, as well as celebrity and master chefs, have been dining there for years.
 Then, the late Anthony Bourdain let the secret out when he featured our Chinatown on CNN’s hit TV series “Parts Unknown”.

 Uber culinary expert and celebrity TV host Andrew Zimmern loves Chinatown Vegas too.
 During one of his frequent visits, he said if you think that only the strip is the hedonistic paradise, it’s no longer all that Vegas has to offer.
 “Go check out Spring Mountain Road and its surrounding neighborhood and tell me differently.
 I dare you”. he stated confidently.